kilianSweeney/angularjsExamples/README.md

 # angularjsExamples
 This is sample code from a production app I built, maintained and enhanced for an event management company.
-On display is my expertise in web development and particularly angularjs
+On display is my expertise in web development and particularly angularjs, chartjs (data visualization), html5, css3 and more...